-Selection of Polymeric Materials
+- Mechanical Properties of Polymeric Materials

 Today engineers, designers, buyers and all those who have to work with plastics face a dilemma.
 There has been a proliferation of test methods by which plastic properties are measured.
 The property data measured by these test methods are not identical and sometimes have large differences.
 How are engineers, designers, buyers going to decide the type and resin grade and their property data?
 Which are the valid test methods?
 The right plastic property data are the difference between success and failure of a design, thus making the property selection process critical.
 For the first time this book provides a simple and efficient approach to a highly complex and time consuming task.
 There are over 26,000 different grades of polymers and millions of parts and applications, further adding to the difficulty of the selection process.

 Product designers, engineers, buyers, quality engineers, process engineers, and anyone else responsible for the selection of making a plastic resin material.

 - 25th January 2008

 - William Andrew